• Skip to main content

 • Red onion: adds flavour and crunch and can be subbed with another variety of sweet tasting onion (such as white).

 • Parsley: adds freshness.
-Can be swapped for fresh dill (2 tsps) or tarragon (1 tbsp).
+Alternatives include fresh dill (2 tsps) or tarragon (1 tbsp).

 For the dressing